 In general, if you receive an early distribution (including an involuntary cashout) from an IRA, other qualified retirement plan, or modified endowment contract, the part of the distribution included in income generally is subject to an additional 10% tax.
 But see Exception for Roth IRA Distributions on this page.

-The additional tax on early distributions does not apply to:
+The additional tax on early distributions does not apply to any of the following: